Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Experiments

 \subsection{Experiment Results}

 Table \ref{tab1:results-main} shows the results on text datasets.
 We report the ROUGE\_L F1 (Longest common subsequence ROUGE) score \cite{lin-2004-rouge} and the BLEU-4 (4-gram) \cite{papineni-etal-2002-bleu} score for text datasets.
 Out of 3 epochs, we report the results of the epoch which has the best result.
 This is done owing to the overfitting of models usually in some experiment runs.
-As one can infer from figure \ref{fig-agg-combined}, the TinyLlama model overfits on the Dolly-15k dataset for both 3 and 4 clients post 1 epoch and 2 epochs respectively.
 Table 1 shows that FedFTG consistently surpasses both FlexLoRA and FFA-LoRA across different numbers of clients and datasets.
-Table \ref{tab2:results-vision} presents the results of fine-tuning SigLIP on the Brain Tumor Classification Dataset for tumor type classification.
-In this experiment on vision dataset, FedFTG again outperforms both LoRA-based FL methods.
-The notably poorer performance of FFA-LoRA compared to the other two methods across both text and vision experiments aligns with the analysis presented in the earlier sections.
-As the excess risk bounds increase with each FedAvg step (Theorem 1), the method struggles to efficiently learn the dataset's semantics across clients, leading to poor performance due to deviation from the theoretically optimal parameters.
-Figure \ref{fig-agg-combined} shows graphs of variation of ROUGE\_L F1 scores evaluated on the global evaluation set with the FedAvg aggregation steps across different clients for TinyLlama.
-Similar graphs for the Gemma-2B model are shown in the supplementary material.
-FFA-LoRA has ineffective aggregation as shown in the figure, which lies at the bottom of all the graphs, with minimal improvements as the number of FedAvg steps increases.
-In contrast, while FlexLoRA demonstrates notable dips in performance on the MedQuAD dataset, it still achieves reasonable aggregation efficiency.
-However, it still falls short compared to FedFTG.
-In contrast, FedFTG exhibits the most stable aggregation results with minimal abrupt drops and consistent training performance.
-As evidenced by the graphs, FedFTG maintains stable distributed training while outperforming both FlexLoRA and FFA-LoRA across various clients, datasets, and downstream tasks(Table \ref{tab1:results-main} and \ref{tab2:results-vision}).
+Table \ref{tab2:results-vision} shows the results of fine-tuning SigLIP on the Brain Tumor Classification Dataset for tumor type classification.
+In this vision dataset experiment, FedFTG outperforms both LoRA-based FL methods.
+The notably poorer performance of FFA-LoRA across text and vision experiments aligns with earlier analyses, as its excess risk bounds increase with each FedAvg step (Theorem 1), hindering efficient learning of the dataset's semantics and leading to suboptimal results.
+Figure \ref{fig-agg-combined} displays the variation in ROUGE\_L F1 scores on the global evaluation set across FedAvg steps for TinyLlama, with similar graphs for the Gemma-2B model in the supplementary material.
+FFA-LoRA's ineffective aggregation, shown at the bottom of the graphs, shows minimal improvements with more FedAvg steps.
+While FlexLoRA experiences performance dips on the MedQuAD dataset, it still achieves reasonable aggregation efficiency but falls short compared to FedFTG.
+In contrast, FedFTG demonstrates the most stable aggregation results, maintaining consistent training performance without abrupt drops.
+Overall, FedFTG outperforms both FlexLoRA and FFA-LoRA across various clients, datasets, and downstream tasks (Table \ref{tab1:results-main} and \ref{tab2:results-vision}).
+The supplementary material includes more detailed explanation of the results and additional experiments with varying label distributions.
+Across these configurations, FedFTG consistently outperforms FlexLoRA and FFA-LoRA, with results validated over two independent runs, reinforcing our findings.